 UATX is a new university, currently seeking accreditation, founded by academics and writers dedicated to the fearless pursuit of truth, where free speech and open inquiry is championed over authoritarian, narrow, and limiting ideology.
 As well as being a teacher there, Ayaan is on UATX’s Board of Advisers.
 The 2022 summer program brought undergraduate students together with leading thinkers to discuss and debate the most important and controversial issues facing society today.

-An AHA staff member attended as a teaching assistant in Ayaan’s class.
+An AHA staff member attended the summer course as a teaching assistant in Ayaan’s class.
 Below, she recounts her experience.

 For almost a decade, Ayaan Hirsi Ali has been pointing to a growing illiberalism within the institutions of higher education, with more and more colleges and high schools teaching students what to think rather than how to think.
 Once beacons of liberty, many institutions of higher education are now bastions of censoriousness.